-Manage Stress with Yoga and Better Sleep
+Manage Stress with Yoga & Sleep

 Manage stress with yoga and better sleep.
 Stress is a natural way for the mind and body to avoid danger.
 But, in today’s fast-paced digital world, many people find themselves suffering from chronic stress that's unrelated to immediate survival.